 Otherwise, the fear of disease running rampant among dirty pots is really, truly overblown.

-Should you disinfect plant pots?
+Should you disinfect plant pots with bleach?

 The common advice for disinfecting plant pots is to use a household bleach containing 8.25 percent sodium hypochlorite, and dilute it to a 10 percent bleach solution.